-University of Virginia is home to one of the top women’s soccer teams in the country.
-The team, which competed for the NCAA Women’s Soccer Championship final in 2014, has produced an impressive number of alumnae who have gone on to play for the U.S. Women’s National Team.
+The University of Virginia is home to one of the top women’s soccer teams in the country.
+The team, which competed in the NCAA Women’s Soccer Championship final in 2014, has produced an impressive number of alumnae who have gone on to play for the U.S. Women’s National Team.
 These include Emily Sonnett, Becky Sauerbrunn, and Morgan Brian, among others.
 Much of the team’s success stems from the dedication and talent shown by its head coach, Steve Swanson, who you may recognize as the coach of the winning FIFA Women’s World Cup team in 2015.

 University of Washington

 The Commodores of Vanderbilt University is another team that has proven itself especially tough in recent years.
 It earned a spot in the NCAA Women’s Soccer Championships at the end of the 2017-18 season–the first time they’d made it since 2006.
-So far, the 2018-19 season is looking like an even bigger one for the athletes.
+So far, the 2018-19 season looks like an even bigger one for the athletes.
 A 10-game winning streak has all but guaranteed them a spot in the SEC finals, especially since they’ve already beaten some of their toughest opponents.
 The Commodores’ coach, Darren Ambrose, plays a huge role in the team’s success.
 He’s well-known for his motivational methods, which include presenting one player from every game with a set of miniature golden boxing gloves.

 Wake Forest University